-While Aquacopia's first aquaculture venture capital fund is fully invested, it actively shepherds the growth and development of that portfolio.
-The fund also continues to look for certain, exceedingly rare, cooperative opportunities: either for individual action by co-founder David Tze or in businesses that directly complement an existing portfolio company.
+While Aquacopia's first aquaculture venture capital fund is fully invested, the fund partners continue to look for certain, exceedingly rare, cooperative opportunities: either in businesses that bolt on to an existing portfolio company or for individual action by co-founder David Tze.

 Cobia farm, caring for ocean and human health

 Panama – openblue.com

 Open Blue believes that the best way to raise fish is in the deep sea.
 With one acquisition, it created the largest open ocean mariculture system in the world, minimizing impact to the ecosystem.
 Its cobia fish are raised in a stress-free, low-density, high-energy environment, resulting in a healthier fish that is versatile, firm, buttery, naturally high in protein, and rich in Omega-3's.

 Equipment innovation for raising seafood in exposed, open ocean conditions

 The fund’s portfolio company, Ocean Farm Technologies, merged with OceanSpar to form InnovaSea Systems, Inc. The firm is committed to developing the next generation of innovative, integrated open ocean farming systems.
 Among InnovaSea's containment systems are the Aquapod™ and SeaStation™.
 The company is also commercializing technologies for feeding, cultivating, transfer, and harvest.

 Domesticating novel marine fish, including the bluefin "sushi tuna"

 El Puerto de Santa Maria, Spain – futunablue.com